Kirk Mill: History

-The original corn mill built on this site was operating in 1544.
-On the 2 February 1785, Richard Dilworth passed the corn mill to Richard Salisbury of Chipping a cotton manufacturer and William Barrow a merchant of Lancaster, the new mill was functioning by July.
-On 15 April 1788 the site was offered for sale, and in the advertisement details of its size and equipment were given.
+Atherton and his partners extended Kirk Mill and turned their attention higher up the valley to Saunder Rake, where they planned a mule mill along with a residence for 150 apprentices.
+On 11 December 1795, Atherton, Rose, and Harrison insured Kirk Mill under a new policy that indicated significant business growth since Houlgrave’s insurance more than five years earlier.
+Although the insured value of the building itself remained at £400, cover for the millwright’s work and machinery had risen dramatically from £600 to £4000, with stock insured for an additional £300.
+In neighbouring Grove Square, the partners constructed a new building with stables on the ground floor and a warehouse and reeling rooms above.
 Grove House was built in the 1790s.

+According to the London Gazette, the partnership between Atherton, Harrison, and Rose at Chipping was dissolved on 24 December 1796, and the succeeding partnership between Atherton and Harrison on 11 September 1797.
+This left Atherton as the sole owner of Kirk Mill until his death in 1799.

 It was sold again in 1802, and by then it also housed a 336 spindle mule and an outbuilding suitable for 3 further mules.
 Mules were more suitable to spinning the softer weft, while water frames of throstles produced a harder twist more suitable for the warp or sewing cotton.
 An adjoined house that was described as a residence for a genteel family, a further cottage was used as an apprentice house.
 It is probable that alterations that lengthened the mill were made then.
 In 1823 Grove Row was constructed as a workhouse, it closed in 1838 and was converted into 5 cottages.
 One of these cottages served as a shop until 1949.

 In 1881 the census shows that 10 men, 7 boys and 24 women were employed in the mill.

 The cotton mill closed in 1886, and it was acquired by furniture manufacturers.
 The water wheel stopped being the prime mover in 1923 but drove an electricity generator proving power and light to adjoining houses.
 Electricity didn't reach the rest of Chipping until 1933.
 The wheel stopped turning in about 1940, and the top part was cut away to release more space to the mill.

-HJ Berry into administration in 2010, the chair making factory closed.
+H.J.
+Berry into administration in 2010, the chair making factory closed.
 On 7 March 2011 the works were bought by SCPi Bowland Ltd. They are restoring the wheel and the factory and introducing new usages onto the rest of the site.